Editorial Policies

 Focus and Scope

-PLANTA TROPIKA is an open access, peer-reviewed journal dedicated to the publication of novel research in all aspects of applied agricultural sciences, with the focus emphasized on the exploration and development of tropical plant biodiversity.
 The journal aims exclusively to the publication of original papers.
-Original research articles are written in English and it features well-designed studies with clearly analyzed writings and logically interpreted results are accepted, with a strong preference given to research that has the potential to make significant contributions to both the field of Agrotechnology and society in general.
+Original research articles are written in English and it features well-designed studies with clearly analysed writings and logically interpreted results are accepted, with a strong preference given to research that has the potential to make significant contributions to both the field of Agrotechnology and society in general.
+The journal focuses related to various topics in the field:

 1. Agro-Biotechnology